 Antivirus

 Antivirus software is one of the most relevant and widely used cybersecurity tools.
-Its primary function is detecting, blocking, and removing malware before it can cause harm.
-Modern antivirus uses advanced techniques such as signature-based detection, heuristics, and artificial intelligence to identify and neutralize a wide range of threats, including viruses, worms, Trojans, spyware, and ransomware.
+Its primary function is to detect, block, and remove malware before it can cause harm.
+Modern antivirus software uses advanced techniques such as signature-based detection, heuristics, and artificial intelligence to identify and neutralize a wide range of threats, including viruses, worms, Trojans, spyware, and ransomware.

-- Heuristic.
-Heuristic methods allow antivirus software to identify suspicious behavior and code patterns that could indicate the presence of new or unknown malware.
+• Heuristic.
+Heuristic methods enable antivirus software to identify suspicious behavior and code patterns that may indicate new or unknown malware.
 This technique is essential for detecting zero-day threats, which do not yet have known signatures.

 Firewall